Espresso Martini Recipe

 • Step 2: Add some ice to the cocktail shaker and pour in vodka, Kahlua, and espresso.

-• Step 4: Pour in the espresso martini into the glasses right away.
+• Step 4: Pour in the espresso martini through the strainer into the martini glass right away.

 • Step 5: Garnish the cocktail with a couple of whole coffee beans on top and serve.